nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TAHub.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TAHub.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to the one below should appear in a few seconds.

    <img alt="StartUpPage" src="images/StartUpPage.png" width="580"/>